 How we picked

-We've been playing a bunch of a games with these budget mice to get a really good feel for all these mice.
+We've been playing a bunch of a games with these budget mice to get a really good feel.

 - Dota 2